 Like the Comité Montaigne, an association promoting the shopping and cultural life of the famous Parisian Montaigne Avenue, the Comité George V has the same proud goal, completed with many initiatives like the late Laurence Jenkell‘s “National Sweets” urban exhibition.
 Created on the occasion of this Avenue’s centenary, a period spent creating luxury and elegance in the French style.
-Willing to perpetuate the tradition of excellence that has made Avenue George V one of the world’s most prestigious addresses, since the July 14th, 1918 when the city of Paris switched the name of the former Avenue de l’Alma to Avenue Georges V, as a tribute of thanks to the British and King George V, for their participation in the Great War.
-Nowadays, surrounded by many hospitality institutions which lately celebrated their birthdays, like the Fouquet’s and the Prince de Galles Hotel, this George V Avenue is still part of the few avenues in Paris, where the luxury brands still wish to open their Flagship Stores, those are here some last openings.
+Willing to perpetuate the tradition of excellence that has made Avenue George-V one of the world’s most prestigious addresses, since the July 14th, 1918 when the city of Paris switched the name of the former Avenue de l’Alma to Avenue George-V, as a tribute of thanks to the British and King George V, for their participation in the Great War.
+Nowadays, surrounded by many hospitality institutions which lately celebrated their birthdays, like the Fouquet’s and the Prince de Galles Hotel, this George-V Avenue is still part of the few avenues in Paris, where the luxury brands still wish to open their Flagship Stores, those are here some last openings.
 By Alexis Lery

-One year after the legendary French brand Carven acquisition, the Chinese fashion player Icicle chose a historical and typical Parisian mansion, built in 1894, located in the George V Avenue, to open the brand’s first Flagship Store, outside the Chinese territory (photo credits: Alexis Lery).
+One year after the legendary French brand Carven acquisition, the Chinese fashion player Icicle chose a historical and typical Parisian mansion, built in 1894, located in the George-V Avenue, to open the brand’s first Flagship Store, outside the Chinese territory (photo credits: Alexis Lery).

 This Icicle boutique is composed of 4 levels, among them, three floors dedicated to the clothes collections and also a cultural space, sheltering a bookstore and an art gallery.
 For instance, this is where was lately exposed the artworks of the Chinese artist Yang Jinsong, through his exhibition untitled “All about trees“, curated by Pia Camilla Copper.